 Some things about her are like me however.
 She has blonde hair and blue eyes like I do.
 She has beautiful curls that I must have so wanted to uncurl, but I never did.
 I have naturally curly hair.

 I remember lifting up her hoop skirt and checking out her legs and shoes.
 Yup, they’re still there.
 I’d count the three layers of her dress and carefully place them back down.

 Her hat I remember used to get a little dusty.
 I’d blow it off a little once in a while and gently touch the long bow, but never tried to untie it.
 She’s even carrying three little white silk flowers that must have been so tempting to take off.
 But I never did.

 I love this doll.
 To me it represents elegance, class, and sophistication.
 I think as a young girl I was drawn to things that made me want to take care of them and things that made me dream.
 I never named her though.
 I’m not sure why.

 It may have been an odd choice for a newborn gift.
 But they absolutely selected the right gift for me.
-I have enjoyed her since 1982.

 This doll is why I believe I love the color yellow.

 Do you know why you love your favorite color?